ingeniamc/ingeniajumpstart/docs/source/pages/code_overview.rst

 ==========
 The application is built with the `Qt-framework <https://doc.qt.io/>`_, using the open source variant `PySide6 <https://doc.qt.io/qtforpython-6/>`_.

-As such, most of the code is writting in python.
+As such, most of the code is written in python.
 However, the interface (GUI) is written in `QML <https://doc.qt.io/qt-6/qmlapplications.html>`_.

 Here's a list of the most important libraries and frameworks we are using: